DON FRYE VS YOSHIHIRO TAKAYAMA: FIGHTOGRAPHY

 The Predator recalled: “After Shamrock, the only thing I wanted to accomplish in MMA was beating Coleman.
 I wasn’t what I was in the UFC, so I wanted to fight Mark before my injuries got worse.”

-Frye tried to compensate for his faltering athleticism by spending $30,000 on a state-of-the-art training camp in Hawaii.
+Frye tried to compensate for his faltering athleticism by spending $30,000 on a state-of-the-art training camp in the humidity of Hawaii.

 “So you can guess how pissed off I was when Coleman pulled out of the fight injured.”

 News broke on June 5 that Coleman had suffered a career-threatening neck injury while training.
-A botched Kevin Randleman takedown in sparring had left Coleman paralyzed on the mat, only regaining any feeling while in an ambulance en route to hospital.
+A botched Kevin Randleman takedown had left Coleman paralyzed on the mat, only regaining any feeling in his arms and legs while in an ambulance en route to hospital.

 “When I learned how bad Mark was hurt all I thought about was him being okay,” Frye said.
 “I respected Mark a ton – he beat me.
 I was just happy that the news eventually came back he was going to be fine.”

 PRIDE rebooked Frye to face off with Takayama, of course.
-What history doesn’t record (and what no-one in my contact book can recall) is when each fighter was informed of the new main event.
+What history doesn’t record is when each fighter was informed of the new main event.
+And no-one I asked, and I’ve asked plenty of folks who should know, could recall that info.

 Let me explain.
-While it is true PRIDE often didn’t finalize its cards until close to fight week, it is also the case they had a habit of informing Japanese fighters before non-Japanese.
-Stated plainly - as Minotauro Nogueira told me - “PRIDE wanted Japanese fighters to win and were not embarrassed about it.”
+While it is true PRIDE officials didn’t finalize its cards until close to fight week, they had an unwritten policy of informing Japanese fighters before non-Japanese.
+Stated plainly - as Minotauro Nogueira told me - “PRIDE wanted Japanese fighters to win and were not embarrassed who knew it.”

 “I cannot speak about contracts,” Takayama said when I asked exactly when he was informed he’d be fighting Frye.
 Which, y’know, is a little suss considering said contract was executed almost two decades ago with a company that went out of business in 2007.